urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 about Ford runes in the [Ford section of the vane documenation](/docs/arvo/ford/ford#ford-runes).

 Next, we've added an extra core.
-Notive how it's not explicitly composed, since the build system will do that for use.
-In this case we've just added a single `card` arm, which just makes it simpler to reference the `card:agent:gall` type.
+Notice how it's not explicitly composed, since the build system will do that for us.
+In this case we've just added a single `card` arm, which makes it simpler to reference the `card:agent:gall` type.

 After that core, we call `agent:dbug` with our whole agent core as its argument.
 This allows us to use the `dbug` features described earlier.